 Thank you for your interest in volunteering with First Step!

 Unfortunately First Step is unable to accept new, individual volunteers at this time.
 In order to provide the best possible experience for our individual volunteers, the program is currently on hold as we work to restructure it.
-We plan to be ready to accept new, eager volunteers in the Spring of 2020.
+We plan to be ready to accept new, eager volunteers in May of 2020.
 By then, our program will be ready to flourish and provide an overall better experience for our volunteers that will keep you coming back for more!
 We hope you appreciate our transparency and understand our need to reevaluate the program.

 To be contacted in the Spring with information regarding the next steps to becoming an active volunteer or if you have a group interested in volunteering (maintenance, one-time project or to host a family-fun event i.e. “project based volunteers”) please email email@example.com.